GT4SD/gt4sd-core/docs/source/gt4sd_gfn_usage_md.md

 ## Overview

-This notebook shows the basic usage of the GFN framework in GT4SD on a generic task.
-We provide an example of how to setup GFN to train on QM9 in `examples/gflownet/main_qm9.py`
+This notebook shows the basic usage of the GFlowNetwork (GFN) framework on a generic task.
+We provide an example of how to setup GFN to train on QM9 in `examples/gflownet/main_qm9.py`.
+The implementation is adapted from: https://github.com/recursionpharma/gflownet.

 The user has to define (at least) 2 main components:

 * a *dataset* compatible with `GFlowNetDataset` (see `gt4sd/frameworks/gflownet/tests/qm9.py`)